reactivemarbles/DynamicData/README.md

 ## Dynamic Data

-Bring the power of Rx to collections using Dynamic Data.
+Dynamic data is a library which brings the power of reactive (RX) to collections.

 ### What is it?